 … I stumbled across an interesting little video whilst wandering the ‘net today, and thought – what’s the point of having a blog if I don’t write random things in it about stuff like this?

 The “this” in question is a video released to promote a recent BBC Timewatch documentary.
 3 graphic designers on a tiny BBC budget managed to recreate the Omaha beach landing almost as well as Spielberg, with approximately 996 less actors:

 “Bloody Omaha” – behind the scenes

 Shock, Horror!
 After a whopping 7 years, I finally felt like drawing again at the end of last month.
-I’ve even posted what I drew in our gallery and below:
+I’ve even posted what one of the things I drew in the easy and cool things to draw collection of our gallery below:

 The only downside is that I have to think of something to write in this blog every week now.
 But luckily for me my life is so interesting.
 No paint drying round here… *ahem*

 Anyway, what follows is a link to something that I wrote in the middle of last year.
 It’s the first draft of a “plan of all issues” that I like to do before writing something.
 The title of the piece is “Humanity: I think, therefore I am” and it’s a Japanese-style cyborg/android type thing.
 The PDF that follows is the “plan” (sort of first draft) of issue one (so don’t be too harsh 😉 ).
 Mike will be drawing this when I eventually get round to finishing it.
 I’m sure he’ll post some character sketches in the gallery soon (no elbow in your ribs at all mate – honest).